AshenHirantha/lesson-app/README.md

 `OPENROUTER_MAX_TOKENS` optionally controls the response budget and defaults to `2500`, which fits the low-credit OpenRouter limit shown by the API.

+Uploads are extension-agnostic: any text-based code file is accepted, including JavaScript, TypeScript, Python, YAML, JSON, and Markdown.
+Binary files and files containing null bytes are rejected.

 ## Local setup

 ```bash